minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 RDS & Aurora Restore options

-Restoring a RDS / Aurora backup or a snapshot creates a new database Restoring MySQL RDS database from S3
+Restoring a RDS / Aurora backup or a snapshot creates a new database

+Restoring MySQL RDS database from S3
 - Create a backup of your on-premiss database
 - Store it on Amazon S3 (object Storage)

--
+Restoring MySQL Aurora cluster from S3